ModischFabrications/CutSolverFrontend/README.md

 Set the backend path by adding a `VUE_APP_BACKEND_SOLVER_URL` to your environment or compose file.
 See docker compose for details.

+> **Note on backend URL substitution**: In the Docker image, `entrypoint.sh` runs `envsubst` to replace the literal string `$VUE_APP_BACKEND_SOLVER_URL` in the compiled JS bundle (`/usr/share/nginx/html/js/app.*.js`) before starting Nginx.
+Avoid changing this to a relative path (`/`) unless you add a reverse proxy into the container itself, as the standalone Nginx image only serves static assets and does not proxy API endpoints.

 Start that file with `docker-compose up [-d]` and have fun!

 ## Contributing